 Watch the Internet?

-    That was the moment I realized that we are in a new age, or at least out of the old one.
+That was the moment I realized that we may be in a new age, or at least out of the old one.,

 The use of the verb ‘watch’ drove the point home.
-When I was a kid there were two kinds of people: those who “watched

-    television” and those who “looked at television.”
+When I was a kid there were two kinds of people: those who “watched television” and those who “looked at television.”

 I was acutely aware of the chasm between lookers and watchers.
 Everyone I knew watched TV.
-“Looking” at television was

-    an instant giveaway of someone who was too old or anachronistic to embrace the game-changing nature of TV.
+“Looking” at television was an instant giveaway of someone who was too old or anachronistic to embrace the game-changing nature of what TV was.

-    Watching indicates a deeper personal interaction between subject and object– tracking it, engaging it with your full

-    attention; whereas looking suggests something more passive, a physical and emotional disconnect between subject and
+Watching indicates a deeper personal interaction between subject and object– tracking it, engaging it with your full attention; whereas looking suggests something more passive, a physical and emotional disconnect between subject and object.

-    object.

 For me, the Internet is still something to be looked at (surfed, actually) rather than watched, but not for the Digital Natives.
 They watch the Internet the way I watch TV.